School Safety Coordination

 The RSSC provides comprehensive school safety coordination that works with school districts to support emergency operations planning.
 Comprehensive safety coordination utilizes the RSSC network of support in threat assessment and behavioral health to offer a multi-layered approach that addresses training, pre-planning, community relationship-building, and real-time support in an emergency.

 RSSC’s comprehensive safety coordinator provides the services necessary for schools to comply with comprehensive safe school planning under RCW 28A.320.125.
+The Guide for Developing High Quality Emergency Operations Plans outlines a process and framework for schools.

-Best practices for keeping schools safe and healthy:
+Recommended strategies for keeping schools safe and healthy:

 Each district and each school campus should have an established team that represents the multiple needs and perspectives of the whole school community.